 CO3: analyze how the electronic beam formation is done using array of antennas.

 CO4: compare the merits and demerits of various microwave patch antenna structures.

-Department of Electronics and Communication Engineering, National Institute of Technology, Tiruchirappalli - 620 015 CO5: understand the photonic band gap structures and its application in tera hertz antennas.
+CO5: understand the photonic band gap structures and its application in tera hertz antennas.

 Course Code : ECHO18

-Course Title : BIOMEMS
+Course Title : BIO MEMS

 Number of Credits 3

-Prerequisites : ECPC18
+Prerequisites : NONE

 (Course code)

 Course Type : НО

 • To train the students in the design aspects of Bio MEMS devices and Systems.
-To make the students aware of applications in various medical specialists especially the Comparison of conventions methods and Bio MEMSusage.
+To make the students aware of applications in various medical specialists especially the Comparison of conventions methods and Bio MEMS usage.